NSHipster/articles/2014-06-16-clang-diagnostics.md

 }
 ~~~

-With `-Weverything` turned on, Clang will complain that the "default label in switch which covers all enumeration values".
+When certain flags are enabled, Clang will complain that the "default label in switch which covers all enumeration values".
 However, if we _know_ that, zooming out into a larger context, `style` is (for better or worse) derived from an external representation (e.g. JSON resource) that allows for unconstrained `NSInteger` values, the `default` case is a necessary safeguard.
 The only way to insist on this inevitability is to use `#pragma` to ignore a warning flag temporarily:

 > `push` & `pop` are used to save and restore the compiler state, similar to Core Graphics or OpenGL contexts.